-At issue in the class action lawsuit, originally filed in October 2014, were C-13 and C-15 engines, collectively known as MY2007 CAT engines, whose exhaust emission system defects resulted in power losses and shutdowns that prevented or impeded the plaintiffs’ vehicles from transporting goods or passengers.
+Originally filed in October 2014, at issue in this class action were C-13 and C-15 engines, collectively known as MY2007 CAT engines, whose exhaust emission system defects resulted in power losses and shutdowns that prevented or impeded the plaintiffs’ vehicles from transporting goods or passengers.

-The consolidated complaint against Caterpillar detailed a number of known product problems, including that the CAT engines’ system was not designed, built or equipped to conform to exhaust emission regulation standards without causing repeated engine failures or shut down commands that caused the vehicles to lose power and/or shut down.
+The consolidated complaint subsequently filed on behalf of 22 trucking and transportation operations, many family-owned, around the the United States, against Caterpillar detailed a number of known product problems, including that the CAT engines’ system was not designed, built or equipped to conform to exhaust emission regulation standards without causing repeated engine failures or shut down commands that caused the vehicles to lose power and/or shut down.

 The engines were designed with CAT’s Advanced Combustion Emissions Reduction Technology (ACERT) systems to meet the tougher emission standards implemented by the U.S. Environmental Protection Agency (EPA).
 ACERT works by using a series of turbochargers to force cool, clean air into a combustion chamber, which would then regenerate, lowering oxides of nitrogen and increasing fuel economy.
 The lawsuit alleged that while the design was marketed as a reliable, durable and fuel-efficient system, the engines were, in fact, defective and had been marketed and distributed under false pretenses.